 This topic describes how Logtail collects logs.
-The log collection process includes log monitoring, reading, processing, filtering, aggregating, and uploading.
+The log collection process includes monitoring, reading, processing, filtering, aggregating, and uploading.

 Monitor log files